RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     Specify keywords to select which baselines to simulate.
 The selection is done by UVData.select, so it can accept any keyword that function accepts, except ones that affect polarization because pyuvsim computes all polarizations.

+    Note that if using the ``bls`` parameter for selecting, which specifies a list of baseline tuples, the list needs to be wrapped in a string in the obsparam yaml file.

     In addition to the UVData.select keywords, a ``redundant_threshold`` parameter can be specified.
 If it is present, only one baseline from each set of redundant